Hasm Movement: 2017

+On 30 September 2017 a small bomb detonated at the embassy of Myanmar in Cairo.
+There were no casulties.
+Initially the bombing was reported as a faulty gas-pipeline only a police investigation found remains of an explosive device.
+The Hasm Movement took responsibility for the attack, stating that it was in retaliation for actions of the government of Myanmar in the Rohingya Conflict.
+Myanmar's Government Spokesmen urged citizens abroad to be careful.

 2019

 The group was accused of being behind the 2019 Cairo explosion, which resulted in 20 deaths and 47 injured, but the group had denied the allegations.

-On 11 April 2019, Egyptian government forces reportedly killed 6 members of the group in an armed confrontation, after discovering a plot to plant bombs in Giza, members of the group began shooting at police as they approached them for questioning resulting in a fire fight, after the fight several firearms and bomb making materials were discovered.
+On 11 April 2019, Egyptian government forces reportedly killed six members of the group in an armed confrontation, after discovering a plot to plant bombs in Giza, members of the group began shooting at police as they approached them for questioning resulting in a fire fight, after the fight several firearms and bomb making materials were discovered.